Module 5 - Scale up your app

 Step 1 - Scaling a deployment

-To list your deployments use the get deployment command:
+First, let’s list the deployments using the get deployment command:

 kubectl get deployments